zzymyn/Git-Law/Marriage Act 1961.md

   (c)  that the Minister has approved of the solemnisation of the marriage under this Part.

-##### 79  Chaplain to retain consents etc.
+##### 79  Authorised celebrant to retain consents etc.

-  A chaplain to whom a consent, dispensation with consent or statutory declaration is produced under this Act shall retain it in the possession of the chaplain until he or she deals with it in accordance with section 80.
+  An authorised celebrant to whom a consent, dispensation with consent or statutory declaration is produced under this Act shall retain it in the possession of the authorised celebrant until he or she deals with it in accordance with section 80.

 ##### 80  Marriage certificate and registration of marriages

- (1)  Where a chaplain solemnises a marriage under this Part, the chaplain shall:
+ (1)  Where an authorised celebrant solemnises a marriage under this Part, the authorised celebrant shall:

   (a)  prepare a certificate of the marriage, in accordance with the prescribed form, for the purpose of issue to the parties to the marriage; and